-Remember the Poor is staffed and run entirely by volunteers.
+Remember the Poor is staffed and run by volunteers.

 Interested in volunteering?
 We’re almost always “hiring”!!
-E-mail Cindy May.
+E-mail Andrea Thiele.

 Board Members of Remember the Poor:

 - Frank May

 Who We Are

 All of the individuals below volunteer their time to help with our ministries.
 Kisii and Gulu Ministries are originated in their countries and are run by indigenous people.
 We on the US side serve in support roles.